tgoky/privy-mammothon-prediction-dapp/README.md

 After the prediction deadline, a 12-24 hour window allows the admin and multi-signature (multi-sig) wallets to verify the outcome using trusted data sources (e.g., GitHub API, crypto price feeds, sports results).

 Smart Contract Update: Once verified, the admin updates the prediction status in the smart contract, marking it as resolved and setting the correct outcome (e.g., "Yes" or "No").

-###  Notifications
-The app uses a notification system to inform users of successful votes, claims, and errors.
-This is managed by the NotificationContext

 ## ENV setup